wdgstl/ds2002-course/dataprojects/dp1.md

     ![API single album](https://s3.amazonaws.com/ds2002-resources/images/single-album.png)

 17. Add, Commit, and Push your code to GitHub.
 Be sure your container builds are successful in GitHub Actions.
 Debug as necessary.

 ## 5. Run your project container

-Stop your `./preview.sh` script running either locally or in Gitpod.
-Assuming your container images are successfully building in GitHub, let's now run your entire API container.
+Stop your `./preview.sh` script running either locally or in Gitpod, as well as your PhpMyAdmin container.
+Assuming your FastAPI container images are successfully building in GitHub Actions, let's now run your completed API container.

 Either locally or in Gitpod, run the following command.
 Update the URL accordingly with your own GitHub username: